So You Think You Can Dance Australia season 4

 Season four of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, was hosted by Carrie Bickmore with Paula Abdul, Shannon Holtzapffel, Jason Gilkison and Aaron Cash acting as the judges.

 The season consisted of 13 episodes in total.
-Weeks 1-3 were audition episodes, producing the Top 20 dancers who went on to appear in the performance episodes from Week 4 onwards.
+Weeks 1-3 were audition episodes, producing the Top 20 contestants who went on to appear in the performance episodes from Week 4 onwards.

-As of season four onwards, the weekly results show, a staple of the series in seasons 1-3, has been cut from the show format and that only one episode will air each week as of the fourth season.
+As of season four onwards, the weekly results show, a staple of the series in seasons 1–3, has been cut from the show format and that only one episode will air each week as of the fourth season.

 Auditions

 Auditions for the fourth season were held between September and October 2013 in Perth, Brisbane, Melbourne, Adelaide and Sydney.